openGiraffes/Nine-colored-deer-legacy/README.md

 3. Connect your phone to your computer and make sure it shows up with `adb devices`
 4. Forward if you haven't done so already. `adb forward tcp:6000 localfilesystem:/data/local/debugger-socket`
 5. `npm start`

+tips：use `npm run make` to make a package